 Can you tell me if a certain area is a “safe” place to live?
 How can I get information on Criminal Activity?

 We are not allowed to give that opinion.
-You may request the crime activity in that area by filling out an Open Records Request or go to RAIDS Online.
+You may request the crime activity in that area by filling out an Open Records Request or go viewing our Crime Map by clicking the image below.

 Through the VPD Records office, copies of some police reports or statistics may be sold (if the document is able to be released).
 A Public Information Request form may be needed.
 Public Information Request Forms (which includes police reports and body cam videos), may be found here on our Documents page